-Within ten (10) days of the completion of the investigation of a complaint, the Executive Director and the Director of Corporate Compliance and Quality Assurance, shall notify the complainant of the outcome of the investigation.
-While reasonable efforts will be made to inform the complaining party about the outcome of the investigation, we will nonetheless consider the privacy rights of all parties involved in disseminating information regarding the investigation.

-Within fifteen (15) days of the completion of the investigation of a complaint, the Executive Director and the Director of Corporate Compliance and Quality Assurance, shall notify the person accused of violating this Policy, whether a violation of this Policy was found.
+While reasonable efforts will be made by the Executive Director and the Regulatory Compliance Director to inform the complaining party about the outcome of the investigation, we will nonetheless consider the privacy rights of all parties involved in disseminating information regarding the investigation.
+Within fifteen (15) days of the completion of the investigation of a complaint, the Executive Director and the Regulatory Compliance Director will make all reasonable efforts to notify the person accused of violating this Policy, whether a violation of this Policy was found.